 You have got a taste for the finer things in life.

-There are even shades that work best for certain industries, so be sure to pick the one that speaks to your brand’s identity the most.
+There are even shades that work best for specific industries, so be sure to pick the one that speaks to your brand's identity the most.

-Now is a good time to mention one important detail: if you already have brand colours, you should include them on your business card.
+Now is a good time to mention one crucial detail: if you already have brand colours, you should include them on your business card.

 This will help you make sure your clients receive a consistent brand message.